Qatar: Human rights

-Qatar's human rights record has been regarded by academics and non-governmental organisations as being generally poor, with restrictions on civil liberties such as the freedoms of association, expression and the press, as well as its treatment of thousands of migrant workers amounting to forced labour for projects in the country.
+Qatar's human rights record has been regarded by academics and non-governmental organisations as being generally poor, with restrictions on civil liberties such as the freedoms of association, expression and the press, as well as its treatment of migrant workers amounting to forced labour for projects in the country.
+Women and LGBTQ+ people face legal and social discrimination.
+The UN has issued hundreds of human rights recommendations to Qatar.